Everything you need to know about JTT!

 For information on Bullying Prevention and Intervention, please visit the HDSB Website.

 Rough Play vs. Conflict vs. Bullying: Interactions between students are often difficult to classify.
-The following chart provides an assessment tool to help schools with positive interventions and supports.
-Even where conduct is not necessarily bullying, staff should consider what appropriate responses may be used to support students and to encourage positive student behaviour.
-Staff are reminded that, in resolving issues in a healthy manner, students often need adult assistance to resolve rough play or conflict situations.
+The chart in the link above provides an assessment tool to help schools with positive interventions and supports.
+Even where conduct is not necessarily bullying, staff will consider what appropriate responses may be used to support students and to encourage positive student behaviour.
+Keep in mind that, in resolving issues in a healthy manner, students often need adult assistance to resolve rough play or conflict situations.
 Rough play or conflicts resolved in a timely and healthy manner is much less likely to result in bullying.

 We have several students who ride the bus to and from school.
 To log into your account for delays and cancellations, or your bus route, please go to https://geoquery.haltonbus.ca/.
 Please be reminded that riding the bus is a privilege, and students who do not follow the expectations on the bus will not be allowed to ride.
 Students are only permitted to ride the bus for which they are registered to ride.
 Students may not board other buses for any reason.